julzinsights/julzinsightcom3/content/about.md

 hide_title: false
 sections:
   - type: content_section
-    content: >
+    content: >+
-      Welcome to Julz Insight.
-We focus on solving problems using our perfected techniques and strategies.
-After years of research, we are finally ready.
+      We focus on solving problems using our perfected techniques and strategies through years of research.
 From the days of Geeky Technologies to Julz Insight, it's been 8 years of learning and optimization.

       But now it's time.
 Time to make the shift from now to next.

+      Introducing Julz Insight, a digital studio founded on the principles

+      1. Innovation

+      2. Humility

+      3. Creativity

     image: images/about.jpg
     image_alt: Our team in the meeting room
   - type: grid_section